bbokser/persuasive_waker/README.md

 ### Hardware
 - LED corresponding to each 'set'
 - Battery built-in, difficult to remove
-- Writing to storage requires toggle switch
 - LED hard built-in to indicate PC write access not software-dependent
 - Add back E-ink
 - Temp and humidity?